leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 <img src="dsp_cpc_opt.jpg" width="50%" height="50%">

 You can select:
-- CPC ROM --> Select the ROM, based on the country location or a specific one
+- CPC ROM --> Select the ROM, based on the country location or select a specific one
 - Expansion RAM
-	+ Disabled
+	+ Disabled (no expansion)
 	+ 512Kb expansion
 	+ 4Mb expansion (not working)
 - LensLok --> Enable/disable virtual window for LensLok copy-protection
 - Monitor Options
 	+ Select Color/Green monitor
-	+ Brightness
+	+ Select brightness
-- ROMs slots --> add more ROMs in slots 1 to 6
+- ROMs slots --> add more ROMs into slots 1 to 6

 **2.3-.
 Tape window**

 All the computers emulated support tape loading, and all use the same window for control virtual tape.<br>
-When you open a tape file, the window will appear.
+When you open a tape file, a window for virtual tape will appear.

 <img src="dsp_tape.jpg" width="50%" height="50%">

-You can play/pause tape, open a new one and close virtual tape window.<br>
+You can play/pause a tape, open a new tape file or close virtual tape window.<br>
-In this window, use the mouse for select the tape block you want, and the emulator will start playing.<br>
+In this window, use the mouse for select the tape block you want, and the emulator will start playing from there.<br>
+When tape come to the end, will stop and rewind to the first block.<br>
 Some computers have auto-start, Spectrum, Amstrad CPC and Commodore 64 will start/stop the tape automatically.

 **2.4-.
 Disk window**